streetwriters/notesnook/docs/help/contents/faqs/what-are-merge-conflicts.md

 To resolve a merge conflict on your desktop or web app, follow these steps:

 1. Locate the conflicted note at the top of your notes list.
-2. Click on the note to open the conflict resolution screen.
+2. Click the note to open the conflict resolution screen.
 3. On the conflict resolution screen, you’ll see two versions of your note side by side:
    1. **Current Note** is the version from the device you are using.
    2. **Incoming Note** is the version coming from the other device.